Sue-Mir/Module1_Project_Linear_Regression/README.md

 Import the KC House Data file and perform regression test and analysis.
 Scrub, Explore, Model, Train Test and Interpret the results based on studies and course material in module 1.

+Perform regression analysis on the subset of KC Housing Data in order to find a positive linear relationship between house price and feature values.